 In 2006, Sunderland, then in English football’s 2nd division, were playing away at Cardiff City, along with Swansea City one of two teams from Wales in the 92-team English Football League.
 Sunderland won, and Quinn got on the plane that was to take him, the players, and a few fans back to Sunderland.
 Already, there was a problem, as Cardiff’s airport wasn’t willing to take them.
 They had to go 40 miles across a bay to Bristol, England.
 Recognized by some fans, who’d already had a few drinks that night, they started singing “Niall Quinn’s Disco Pants.”
 At the top of their lungs.

 A few of the other passengers complained, and the pilot had 80 people thrown off the plane.
-The airline, EasyJet, told them they could have seats on the first plane out the next morning, but wouldn’t give them a place to spend the night.
+The airline, EasyJet, told them they could have seats on the first plane out the next morning, at no extra charge — but wouldn’t give them a place to spend the night.
 They were really in a bind.

 This would have been chump change for a big club like Arsenal, Chelsea, Liverpool or Manchester United.
 But for Sunderland, it was a pretty penny.
 Sunderland fans – a.k.a.
 “Mackems” – have never forgotten this act of generosity, and adapted the song, including taking a pot-shot at Freddy Shepherd, then owner of their arch-rivals, Newcastle United, a.k.a. the Magpies or Mags (and since replacing him with Mike Ashley, current Newcastle owner):

 Niall Quinn’s taxi cabs are the best!